 Most people know the tragic tale of the Pied Piper.
 A town plagued with rats calls in the ratcatcher.
 He quickly dispatches them through, in some versions, the use of valerian as a bait.

-The town, now free of rats and disinterested in paying for the service as promised, reneges.
-In revenge, the pied piper leads every child of the town away instead, and they’re never seen again.
+The town reneges on the agreement to pay for the rat-free service, now that it is free of rats.
+In revenge, the pied piper leads every child of the town away, and they are never seen again.

 Valerian for Fun and Profit

 Okay, unless you’re the Pied Piper, there probably isn’t going to be much profit in the valerian plant for you.
-(And to be honest, there wasn’t any for him either, if you’ll recall.)
+(And honestly, there wasn’t any for him either if you’ll recall.)
 But valerian certainly is a fun plant to have around!